buckldav/fastapi-k8s/README.md

 ## FastAPI Dev

 `build.sh` and `manifests/fastapi-deployment.yaml` both have `dbuckleysm/myfastapi:v2` as the tag for the FastAPI docker image.
-Replace `dbuckleysm` with your Docker Hub (or other container registry) username.
+This is the image for the FastAPI app in its current state.
+If you want to make changes to the app and build a new image, replace `dbuckleysm` with your Docker Hub (or other container registry) username in those two files.

 ```bash
 cd myfastapi